zenn99-arch/zenn99-arch/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web Devlopment.
+- 🔭 I’m currently working on Web Devlopment
-- 🌱 I’m currently learning Web devlopment.
+- 🌱 I’m currently learning Web devlopment
-- 👯 I’m looking to collaborate on anything.
+- 👯 I’m looking to collaborate on anything
 - 📫 How to reach me: Look me up on <a href='https://www.linkedin.com/in/bimal-ray-abb5b0175'>LinkedIn</a>
 - 😄 Pronouns: Early bird